-Cannon Riverfront: Use the Riverfront Enhancement Action Plan as a guide to establish the Riverfront as a regional park, a connected blue-green recreation destination featuring a reconstructed Ames Mill Dam and rock rapids that reinforces the health, continuity, and variety of the Cannon River State Water Trail and four enhanced, interconnected parks along a riverwalk loop that offer new recreation and relaxation opportunities, restore the ecological health of the river, and fill in missing sidewalk and trail segments.

-Ames Park: This park is a critical component of the Riverfront Enhancement Action Plan and currently almost unreachable by any mode of travel, enhancement of this park requires redesigning Highway 3 to allow safe, convenient crossing and travel along the highway by walking and biking, providing limited parking and curb access for people with disabilities, and improved bike/walk connections from the east side of the river.
+- Cannon Riverfront: Use the Riverfront Enhancement Action Plan as a guide to establish the riverfront as a regional park: a well-connected recreation destination featuring opportunities for land and water-related active transportation, featuring a reconstructed Ames Mill Dam and rock rapids that reinforces the health, continuity, and variety of the Cannon River State Water Trail and four enhanced, interconnected parks along a riverwalk loop that offer new recreation and relaxation opportunities, restore the ecological health of the river, and fill in missing sidewalk and trail segments. - Ames Park: This park is a critical component of the Riverfront Enhancement Action Plan and currently almost unreachable by any mode of travel.
+Access to this park requires redesigning Highway 3 to allow safe, convenient crossing and travel along the highway by walking and biking, providing limited parking and curb access for people with disabilities, and improved bike/walk connections from the east side of the river to make this park usable. - K-12 School campuses: Continue to pursue the turnback of Highway 246 from the state to local control and redesign the corridor between campuses to reduce school vehicle travel, safe and convenient facilities for young people to reach school; reconsider the

-K-12 School campuses: Continue to pursue the turnback of Highway 246 from the state to local control and redesign the corridor between campuses to reduce school vehicle travel, safe and convenient facilities for young people to reach school; reconsider the two-way bikeway in favor of one-way facilities on both sides of this important route for more intuitive and safer route.

-Ole Store: When the market allows, use this long-standing neighborhood dining institution to anchor a neighborhood-serving commercial node.
+- two-way bikeway in favor of one-way facilities on both sides of this important route for more intuitive and safer route. - Ole Store: When the market allows, use this long-standing neighborhood dining institution to anchor a neighborhood-serving commercial node.